Israel says Hezbollah crossed ‘red line’, strikes deep inside Lebanon

 Three Syrian children killed in ‘horrific’ Israeli attack on Lebanon

+Israel’s Ministry of Foreign Affairs on Sunday blamed Hezbollah for the rocket attack on a football ground that killed 12 people.

-Hezbollah has “categorically denied” responsibility for the deadly attack.
+Hezbollah has “categorically denied” responsibility for the attack.
 There have been unconfirmed claims that a failed Israeli interceptor missile may have caused the incident.

-The Iranian Ministry of Foreign Affairs on Sunday warned Israel against any “new adventure concerning Lebanon” using the Majdal Shams incident as an “excuse”.
+Iran, Hezbollah’s regional ally, warned Israel against any “new adventure concerning Lebanon” using the Majdal Shams incident as an “excuse”.

-“After 10 months of mass killing in the Gaza Strip and mass murder of Palestinian children and women, the apartheid Israeli regime is trying to distract public opinion and global attention from its wide-ranging crimes in Palestine using a fabricated scenario,” spokesman Nasser Kanaani said in a statement, adding that Israel will be responsible for any moves that will further destabilise the region.
+“After 10 months of mass killing in the Gaza Strip and mass murder of Palestinian children and women, the apartheid Israeli regime is trying to distract public opinion and global attention from its wide-ranging crimes in Palestine using a fabricated scenario,” Iranian Ministry of Foreign Affairs spokesman Nasser Kanaani said in a statement on Sunday, adding that Israel will be responsible for any moves that will further destabilise the region.

+United States Secretary of State Anthony Blinken said there was “every indication” that Hezbollah was behind the rocket strike, renewing Washington’s backing for “Israel’s right to defend its citizens from terrorist attacks”.

+Speaking at a press conference in Tokyo alongside the US Defense Secretary Lloyd Austin on Sunday, he said the US does not want to see the conflict escalate following the Majdal Shams incident.

+“We are determined to bring the Gaza conflict to a close.
+It’s gone on for far too long.
+It’s cost far too many lives.
+We want to see Israelis, we want to see Palestinians, we want to see Lebanese live free from the threat of conflict and violence,” Blinken said, adding that the US is maintaining contact with the Israeli government.

-‘A tipping point’
+‘Tipping point’

-Reporting from Beirut in Lebanon, Al Jazeera’s Zeina Khodr said the latest Israeli attacks were a message to Hezbollah, but not the response it has promised.
+Reporting from Beirut in Lebanon, Al Jazeera’s Zeina Khodr said the latest Israeli attacks were a message to Hezbollah, not the response it has promised.

 “What we witnessed overnight was really normal activity, something that we have seen in the past 10 months since Hezbollah opened up a front in southern Lebanon to help the people of Gaza,” she said.